-- Giddens, A. (1996 or any other edition) Introduction to Sociology.
+- 1. Giddens, A. (1996 or any other edition) Introduction to Sociology.
 New York and London: W. W. Norton & Company (hereafter: GA).
 Or: Beth, B. Hess, Elizabeth W. Markson, Peter J.Stein.
 Sociology.
 5th edition.
-1996 by Allyn & Bacon (hereafter:HMS) (both are available at AUCA library room 105) - 2.
+1996 by Allyn & Bacon (hereafter: HMS) (both are available at AUCA library room 105) - 2.
 McIntyre J. Lisa.
 The Practical Sceptic: Readings in Sociology (hereafter: PS) (also available at AUCA library room 105) - 3.
 Some of the readings will be available in e-form in Moodle system or distributed in the form of handouts (hds).
 Additional Literature:

 Macionis, John J. (2001) Sociology, 8th ed.
 Upper Saddle River, NJ: Prentice Hall.
 SPECIFIC GOALS OF THE COURSE:

-- To understand society's organization, purpose and characteristics. - To be able to understand and evaluate the social issues facing the world today. - To be able to apply sociological concepts, terms and theories to the processes of everyday life. - To understand our place in society and how society influences all of our decisions and actions. - To observe one problem, object, subject from all the possible angles. - To encourage and help students examine their own social experiences from a scientifically inquisitive perspective. - To help students broaden their view of society beyond their own immediate experience and understand how and why their own experiences may be similar or different to the experiences of others. - To give students direct experience with "doing" sociology by study a characteristic of society in detail.
+- To understand society's organization, purpose and characteristics. - To be able to understand and evaluate the social issues facing the world today. - To be able to apply sociological concepts, terms and theories to the processes of everyday life. - To understand our place in society and how society influences all of our decisions and actions - To observe one problem, object, subject from all the possible angles. - To encourage and help students examine their own social experiences from a scientifically inquisitive perspective. - To help students broaden their view of society beyond their own immediate experience and understand how and why their own experiences may be similar or different to the experiences of others. - To give students direct experience with "doing" sociology by study a characteristic of society in detail.
+COURSE REQUIREMENTS (guides will be provided soon): - Active participation (readings group presentations, + reports of class notes, in-class discussions) 10% - Midterm exam 20% Lecturer: Gulnara K. Ibraeva Soc 106 Class: T., Th.: 9.25 Office Hours: By appt Email: lbraeva@gmail.com • • Presentation on proposed topic 10% • Review on peers presentation 10% • Argumentative essay 20% • Final exam 30% As you can see, there are many grading opportunities in this course.

-COURSE REQUIREMENTS:

-- Class participation (readings discussion + class notes and reports) 15%

-Midterm exam 25%

-- Presentation 15%

-Homework (creating map) 15%

-- Final exam 30%

-Lecturer: Gulnara K. Ibraeva, Co-teacher Altynai Djumabaeva.
-Office Hours: By appt.
-Soc 106

-Class: T.:8.00, Th.:9.25 Email: Ibraeva@gmail.com altynai.dj@gmail.com

-As you can see, there are many grading opportunities in this course.
 Therefore, one bad grade due to an "off" day will not necessarily influence your final grade!
 Furthermore, the grading is designed so that there is "a little for everyone" -- there is a niche in the course for those who are comfortable with writing, test taking and / or talking.
-So, there are plenty opportunities to get a good grade in this class if you are willing to do the work!

-\Rightarrow Grading Scale

-A = 95-100; A = 90-94; B = 87-89; B = 81-86; B = 77-80; C = 73-76; C = 68-72; C = 67-62; D = 59-61; F = 58 or below

-EXAMS (midterm and final):
+So, there are plenty opportunities to get a good grade in this class if you are willing to do the work! \Rightarrow Grading Scale A = 95-100; A- = 90-94; B+= 87- 89; B=81-86; B-=77-80; C+= 73-76; C= 68-72; C-= 67-62; D=59-61; F= 58 or below EXAMS (midterm and final):